tonyx/Sharpino/Sharpino.Lib/README.md

 The reason is that the cache will avoid the re-read and deserialize on db, and that means that if it fails then you may not realize it (not immediately) and even in many tests.
 However: postgres JSON types are not necessary and will probably cause an overhead as the db will try to parse them, whereas text fields are not parsed at all.

+- Version 4.4.6: avoid an unnecessary access to last snapshot event id to get last aggregateSnapshot
+- Added an article on mediumi[F# Domain Model with Event Sourcing vs C# with Entity Framework] (https://medium.com/@tonyx1/f-domain-model-with-event-sourcing-vs-c-with-entity-framework-ff870ce5c48c)
+- Version 4.4.4: added bulk object initializations
+- Version 4.4.3: added support for net10.0
+- Version 4.4.2: mkAggregateSnapshot is reintroduced (was dropped in 4.4.1)
 - Version 4.4.1: fixed [Avoid db call to get lastEventId before probing the cache](https://github.com/tonyx/Sharpino/issues/45).
 In the getAggregateFreshState the lastEventId is computed within the events involved in the "evolve" from last snapshot and not in a second step.
 - Version 4.4.0: added MessageSenders (replacing partially the old IEventBroker) to send events to a message bus after they have been stored.
 Some Rabbitmq examples are provided. (warning.
 There is no backward compatibility as the MessageSenders replaces IEventBroker)
 - Version 4.3.4: added more info in some error messages